Two grant cycles in 2018: February 15 and August 15 deadlines.

 This category of grants must directly support education programs for public school children in grades K–12 (not restricted to STEM).
 If your program is education related but does not directly serve K–12 public school students, you may be eligible for a Community Outreach Grant.

-Grants of up to $2500 are awarded quarterly.
+Grants of up to $2500 are awarded twice annually.
 In some cases, larger amounts are given to support sustainability of promising programs (by invitation only).
 Recipients have one full year to spend the grant money.
 Each program may receive only one grant per year, and one annual application may be submitted, unless the program is invited to reapply with further clarification.

 Grants Available by School District